 - Isolate and manage potentially harmful energy sources

-RS Rescue NFPA 1006 Level I Vehicle Rescue certificate or equivalent
+RS Rescue NFPA 1006 Level I Vehicle Rescue certificate

 Pre-Course E-Learning session must be completed prior to practical training

 Student must bring: Safety footwear, safety glasses, and weather appropriate work gloves.